 SIGHTSEE AND MUSEUMS

 Gaylord Texan: Take a stroll through the Gaylord Texan Resort.
-It’s stroller friendly and often buzzing with activities.
+It’s stroller-friendly and often buzzing with activities.
 Of course, the Lone Star Christmas is a highlight, but during the summer months it offers other events.
 You can also walk around Grapevine Lake while you’re there for some fresh air.

 Fort Worth Stockyards: From 1866 to 1890, more than 4 million cattle were driven through Fort Worth on their way to points further north.
 In 1876, the railroad arrived, and Fort Worth became a major shipping hub for cattle sent by rail.
 The Fort Worth Stockyards were built to support this booming industry, and restaurants and hotels sprang up around it.
 Today, it’s a National Historic District and entertainment complex.
 There are still daily cattle drives, but they’re just for fun.
-This is a great opportunity for mom to take in some history and for baby to be overjoyed with sights and sounds.
+This is a great opportunity for parents and older kids to take in some history and for baby to be overjoyed with sights and sounds.

 The mesmerizing motion of fish swimming and the trickle of water — aquariums can be Zen for baby!
 Off-season and in the mornings are usually less crowded.